indico/indico/doc/guides/UserGuide/Conferences.rst

 You can choose to enable or disable e-payment by clicking on *Enable*/*Disable*.
-From this tab, you can customize the text to display in the payment page, the payment conditions and the currency to use.
+From this tab, you can customize the text to display in the payment page, the payment conditions, the email bodies related to epayment and the currency to use.
 See in the image below all the options.

 |image119|

-**Note**: This option is only available to you if you are a manager and you define any aspect of your conference to be billable.
-If you are not a conference manager, you will not be presented with this option.

 -------------